Josh Lowe Preview, Player Props: Rays vs. Mariners

-The Tampa Bay Rays and Josh Lowe (.406 slugging percentage over his past 10 games, including one homer), battle starter Bryan Woo and the Seattle Mariners at Tropicana Field, Saturday at 4:05 PM ET.
+The Tampa Bay Rays and Josh Lowe (.382 slugging percentage over his past 10 games, including one homer), take on starter Bryce Miller and the Seattle Mariners at Tropicana Field, Sunday at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Mariners.
+He had a hitless showing in his most recent game (0-for-3) against the Mariners.

 Josh Lowe Game Info & Props vs. the Mariners